Archive for the ‘Iraq’ Category

 Some of these people thought they were being clever.
 If they said (quite truthfully though irrelevantly) that they hated Saddam Hussein because he was a dictator, they could take the dictator-lover charge off the table, and focus public attention on US actions.
 But all they did was help to give heart to those seeking a silver lining in the dark cloud of impending war.
 “The war might be conducted for the wrong reasons,” rationalized the silver lining seekers, “but at least some good will come of it.
 The world will be rid of a vicious dictator.”

-Perhaps the largest part of the sector that opposed the war did so, not because the war was nakedly imperialist and would increase the threat to Americans by further inflaming the anger of Muslims against US domination of the Middle East, but because they were Democrats and this was Bush’s war.
+Perhaps the largest part of the sector that opposed the war did so, not because the war was nakedly imperialist and would increase the threat to Americans by further inflaming anger against US domination of the Middle East, but because they were Democrats and this was Bush’s war.
 Likewise, there were many Republicans who opposed the 1999 NATO bombing of Serbia, not because it was nakedly imperialist, but because it was Clinton’s war.
 The Democrats who opposed the Iraq war weren’t anti-war or anti-imperialist, they were anti-Bush.
 And the Republicans who opposed the Kosovo air war weren’t anti-war or anti-imperialist, they were anti-Clinton.
 Part of the reason the anti-war movement, which has been mostly a part-time affair limited to a series of ritualized, orderly, marches, has virtually died out, is because Bush – the impetus for opposition to the wars – has retired to his ranch in Texas.
 Protest, at least in the view of partisan Democrats, is no longer necessary; indeed, from their point of view, it is to be vigorously avoided.

 Withdrawal: An Exercise in Semantics